Buying A Used Trailer: 10 Things to Check

-- Brakes: ask the seller about the brake function on the axles.
+Brakes are integral to safety.
+Be certain to ask the seller about the break function on the axles.
 If possible, inspect the pads, shoes, drums, rotors, and magnets.
-Sometimes a seller will do a complete brake job in preparation for selling the trailer.

 Your trailer wheel bearings essentially carry the entire weight of your trailer.
 When inspecting a pre-owned Kaufman trailer make sure the bearings are lubricated and properly seated.